 - comply with regulatory requirements.
 This is a prerequisite in the countries in which AREVA operates and, where possible, the group goes further than the regulations in force.

 - formalize practices by updating standards and procedures;

 - share good practices within the group network of specialists;

 Organization and skills

 - map out the skills and responsibilities within network of resources;

 - achieve ISO certification 14001 at all sites.
 Six of the sites in Niger, France, Canada are certified as of December 2013.
-Next sites to obtain certification should be those in Mongolia and Kazakhstan.
+Recently, our sites in Kazakhstan are also certified.
+Next sites to obtain certification should be those in Mongolia.